These paleo carrot cake cupcakes are free of grains, dairy and refined sugar but they’re as delicious as traditional carrot cake.

 You could also frost them with cream cheese frosting (but since that contains dairy products, it’s not suitable for those following a paleo diet).
 With or without frosting, these cupcakes are a healthier alternative to traditional carrot cake, but they have all the flavour and texture you’d expect.

-I’ve made this cupcake recipe many times since I first posted it in 2015.
+I’ve made this cupcake recipe many times.
 Without the frosting, it’s similar to a healthy muffin.
 I’ve also made it in tiny muffin cups for kids, or for those times when you just want a taste.
 You might want to try these Mini Gluten-Free Carrot Cake Cupcakes with Cream Cheese Frosting.
 They’re ideal for a birthday party!

 Tips for Making Paleo Carrot Cake Cupcakes